Catherine22/Frontend-Development/JavaScript/README.md

 ## IIFE

 Aka Immediately-invoked Function Expression, a common Javascript design pattern.
-It allows us to call functions immediately right after it is created.
+It lets you to call functions immediately right after it is created.
 E.g.

 Normally, you cannot